 As a new mom, the one thing that you hope and pray for is that your baby will sleep all night.
-You research every single sleep training method known to man in hopes that one will work eventually.
+You research every single sleep training method in hopes that one will work eventually.
 I know I was that mom.
 With my first being a terrible sleeper, I for sure thought that I would be lucky enough to get a second one that slept all night.
 Wrong.
 Both my babies were terrible sleepers, in fact my one year old still doesn’t sleep through the night consistently.

 I tried everything possible to get Avery to sleep all night.
 I attempted sleep training methods from CIO, pick up/put down, chair method to white noise, essential oils, dream feeds, and drinking an entire bottle of wine (oh wait that was me).
 If it was advertised as a way to get baby to sleep all night, I made sure I tried it out.
 We even made it through the four month sleep regression pretty seamlessly with these tips HERE but even then, Avery didn’t sleep through the night.

 Then one day I said f*ck it and gave up on sleep training.

 My baby is happy more often then not